Brussels Abbey Beer

 Het Anker - Mechelen

-From 2022, the new duo of La Cambre beers is to be brewed by Het Anker from Mechelen.
-The brewery has concluded a long- term licensing agreement for this with the La Cambre church wardens and the Mechelen-Brussels Archbishopric.
+From 2022, the new La Cambre beer duo is brewed by Het Anker in Mechelen.
+The brewery entered into a long-term licensing agreement with the La Cambre parish and the Archdiocese of Mechelen-Brussels for this.

-Het Anker is a family brewery known throughout the world for its ‘Gouden Carolus’ speciality beers and single malt whisky.
-The beers are brewed on the edge of the Grand Beguinage in Mechelen, recognised as a UNESCO world heritage site, for six generations.
+Het Anker is known throughout the world for its ‘Gouden Carolus’ speciality beers and single malt whisky.
+The beers are brewed on the edge of the Grand Beguinage in Mechelen, recognised as a UNESCO world heritage site, and this since at least five hundred years.

 Both La Cambre beers bear the ‘Certified Belgian Abbey Beer’ quality label.
 So there is a concrete link with the abbey site where beer was brewed in the past.
 It also guarantees that the abbey receives a fee for every one of these beers sold, which can be used for good causes or for the maintenance of the historic abbey buildings.